Celerway/metamorphosis/README.md

 * The types.
 We'll use native Go types for the schema and not having to have any Yaml defining the schema simplifies the code a lot.
-* Transformations.
-There are no easy ways to plug arbitrary Go code for doing transformations.

-Both of these could be addressed using Go plugins, which would allow us to load user-supplied code to do these operations.

 This is a protocol bridge between MQTT and Kafka.
 It'll connect to a broker, issue a number of subscriptions and listen for messages.
 One a message is received we'll transform it a bit and give it to kafka.